0330 999 8786

 Is It Okay To Wedge Open A Fire Door?

-While it might seem like a good idea to use a wedge to keep the door open, it’s actually not advisable and could lead to significant fines.
+While it might seem like it’s ok to wedge open a fire door to keep it open, it’s actually not advisable and could lead to significant fines.
 Wedges can interfere with the door’s ability to close properly, which could put you and your family or colleagues at risk in the event of a fire.

 If you need to keep a fire door open, there are other ways to do it that are much safer.
 You can install a door stop or holder, which will allow the door to stay open without putting anyone in danger.